IIIF/cookbook-recipes/recipe/0006-text-language/index.md

 ## Example
 In this example, the content is an image of the painting commonly known as *Whistler's Mother* by James Abbott McNeill Whistler.
 The Manifest `label` property has both the English and French titles (lines 6-11).

-In the `metadata` and `requiredStatement` properties, the 'label' for both "Creator" and "Held by" fields (lines 19-24, 40-45) is supplied in English and French.
-The values in each of these 'label' properties (lines 27-29, 48-50) have no specified language, so use the string "none".
+In the `metadata` and `requiredStatement` properties, the 'label' for both "Creator" and "Held by" fields (lines 16-21, 40-45) is supplied in English and French.
+The values in each of these 'label' properties (lines 24-26, 48-50) have no specified language, so use the string "none".

-Finally, the `summary` property (lines 34-36) has a value in English only.
+Finally, the `summary` property (lines 31-36) has values in both English and French.

 To see the language choice in the linked viewers, open the settings menu (gear icon) and choose either English or French.